 In Finland, municipal sports services work closely with other municipal departments and with other sectors, NGOs and associations across municipal boundaries.
 As a result of this cooperation, the country boasts an extensive network of local facilities for everyday physical activity, with municipal sports facilities at its core.
 Local authorities own and maintain the majority of Finland’s 36,000 sports facilities.

 Health-enhancing physical activity

-Municipal sports services promote an active and healthy life style.
+Municipal sports services promote an active and healthy lifestyle.
 They provide green spaces and outdoor areas for everyone to use and enjoy and a network of pedestrian and bicycle routes, which all contribute to a pleasant environment for local residents.
 The objective is to improve the health and well-being of residents in every age group.
-Local authorities finance mainly basic sports services.
+Local authorities mainly finance basic sports services.